-Tables 3 and 4: Comparison of the simulated effects of insulin stimulation on hepatic glucose production and storage with experimentally measured values for canine livers [13].
+Tables 3 and 4.
+Comparison of the simulated effects of insulin stimulation on hepatic glucose production and storage with experimentally measured values for canine livers [13].
 Simulated using a fixed plasma glucagon concentrations of 93.75pM and fixed plasma glucose, lactate, insulin and FFA concentrations at the values measured experimentally.